Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Summary and Discussion

 Regardless of calibration method, since Cepheid colors and periods are correlated \citep{Tammann_2011}, so will the inferred P-L and C-L relations, i.e., the parameters $b_{\rm W}$ and $R_{\rm W}$ or $R_{\rm E}$.
 This may be of importance if there are color selection effects related to the fact that longer period Cepheids are brighter, see Figure~\ref{fig:PervsVI_R16}.
 We have tested the possible impact of such an effect by imposing cuts on the observed color ${\rm V} - {\rm I}$.
 In Figure~\ref{fig:h0vsvicut_intcol}, we show the fitted $H_0$ as a function of the cut in $({\rm V} - {\rm I})$ we apply, when calibrating using color excesses for a fixed $R_{\rm E}=0.386$.
-The trend of obtaining a lower $H_0$ when cutting out redder Cepheid is a common feature for all calibration methods we have tested.
+With $({\rm V} - {\rm I})_{\rm max}=[2, 1.5, 1.25, 1]$, $[98\,\%, 85\,\%, 65\,\%, 29\,\%]$ of the original Cepheids remain.
+As evident from Figure~\ref{fig:h0vsvicut_intcol}, only for $({\rm V} - {\rm I})_{\rm max}\approx 1$ does the cut significantly degrade the statistical uncertainty in $H_0$.
+The trend of obtaining a lower $H_0$ when cutting out redder Cepheid is a common feature for all calibration methods and color-luminosity priors we have tested.